qcz/vscode-text-power-tools/README.md

 ## Requirements

+Before 1.16.0, the extension required at least Visual Studio Code 1.26.
-This extension requires at least Visual Studio Code 1.26.
+After 1.16.0, the extension requires at least Visual Studio Code 1.50.

 ## License